appacademy/campus-hybrid-setup/ubuntu-setup.md

    \q
 ```

-3. Run the following command in your Ubuntu terminal in order to install SQLite
+3. Run the following command in your Ubuntu terminal to install SQLite:

 ```shell
    sudo apt-get install sqlite3 libsqlite3-dev